Jim Denevan

 James F. Denevan (born 27 June 1961 in Santa Clara County, California) is an American artist who creates temporary land art.
 He is also the founder of Outstanding in the Field, a traveling farm dinner series.

 Biography

 The passion for sand drawing (and land art) came to Jim Denevan when surfing.
-He realized how the beaches were empty canvas, and felt the appeal to fill the void.
+He realized how the beaches were empty canvases, and felt the appeal to fill the void.

 In March 2010, Denevan was commissioned by The Anthropologist to create a large scale drawing on Lake Baikal.
 The drawing is the world's largest single artwork.
 A documentary of the journey and artwork called Art Hard was released in 2011.
 The short version of the film premiered at the Hamptons International Film Festival and was also accepted at the Carmel Art and Film Festival, DocNYC Film Festival, Milwaukee Short Film Festival and ION International Film Festival.

 Work

 Jim Denevan works with natural materials to create massive scale drawings in sand, ice, and soil.
 His sculptures are not placed in the landscape, rather, the landscape is the means of their creation.
 His process goes beyond drawing and implies a spiritual land-finding process.

 Jim Denevan uses a stick and a rake to draw on sand.
 His creations usually last a few hours before being washed away by the tides.
 Aerial photography or video is needed to comprehend the final work.

 Jim Denevan's most recent notable work was commissioned by the clothing brand Stüssy.
 The work of art is featured on a T-shirt, highlighting the features of the northern California coast.

 "For the launch of Stüssy’s Summer 2020 collection, Artist and California local Jim Denevan, drew an iconic Stüssy curly “S” in the golden sand of Northern California.
 Monumental in scale, precise in execution, but fleeting like a live performance.
 Here today, gone tomorrow."

 Jim Denevan has also previously been commissioned for the following works of art:

 2022 "Angle of Repose", Desert X AlUla, AlUla.